stephram/movie-info/README.md

 ## Design

 The intention was to create two Lambda HTTP endpoints for the retrieval of the list of available Movies and the details of a specific Movie.
-The endpoints are to be accessed by a static webpage hosted in an appropriately configured S3 bucket.
+The endpoints were to be accessed by a static webpage hosted in an appropriately configured S3 bucket.

 The dynamic content of the webpages would be retrieved using scripts in the static webpage by running